 A 4-H Youth Development volunteer offers their time, talent and/or resources to 4-H Youth Development educational program without monetary expectation.
 It is a privilege to serve as a volunteer for the 4-H Youth Development Program.

-The ISOTURE model of volunteer administration and development was developed by Dr. Robert Nolan, Professor or Adult Education at North Carolina State University in 1969.
+The ISOTURE model of volunteer administration and development was developed by Dr. Robert Dolan, Professor or Adult Education at North Carolina State University in 1969.
 It was adapted by Dr. V. Milton Boyce, Program Leader for 4-H Youth Development, Extension Service, USDA in 1971 and introduced to County and Area 4-H Agents to be used in local 4-H Youth Development Programs